 Effect of groove depth on drag and aerodynamic characteristics of axisymmetric boattail models with longitudinal grooves

-• Dam Vu Son Quyen
+• Quyen Dam Vu Son

 Hanoi Institute of Technology, Hanoi, Vietnam, No 3 Cau Vong, Duc Thang, Bac Tu Liem, Hanoi, Vietnam

-• Nguyen Dinh Quang
+• Quang Nguyen Dinh

 Le Quy Don Technical University, No 236 Hoang Quoc Viet Street, Bac Tu Liem, Hanoi, Vietnam

-• Tran The Hung
+• Hung Tran The

 Le Quy Don Technical University, No 236 Hoang Quoc Viet Street, Bac Tu Liem, Hanoi, Vietnam